MAkzent/hackButterflyDapp/README.md

 Here's some useful information to get know before getting started with the codebase

 * Owner: 0x4B8dc8d5A7d51c2FFE2A3C1f08DbFC884265967E
-* Smart Contract address and ABI is in public/src/utils
+* Smart Contract, its address, and the ABI are all in public/src/utils

 ## Feedback